michael2012z/BitBible/markdown/KJV/files/Job.md

 1. Then Job answered the Lord, and said,

-2. I know that thou canst do every thing, and that no thought can be withholden from thee.no thought can be…: or, no thought of thine can be hindered
+2. I know that thou canst do every thing, and that no thought can be withholden from thee.

 3. Who is he that hideth counsel without knowledge? therefore have I uttered that I understood not; things too wonderful for me, which I knew not.